 Fashion for Good is a global initiative with a hub in Amsterdam.
-Our Innovation Platform, Circular Apparel Community co-working space and Fashion for Good Experience are based out our headquarters on Rokin 102.
-Within the Experience we also house The Good Shop – a curated selection of brands that change every six months, based around a new thought-provoking theme.
+Our Innovation Platform, Circular Apparel Community co-working space and museum (The Fashion for Good Experience) are based out our headquarters on Rokin 102.
+Within the museum we also house The Good Shop – a curated selection of brands that change every six months, based around a new thought-provoking theme.
 You can also see all of our upcoming events via our calendar.

 Experience open hours as of June 1st

 Monday 11:00 – 17:00

 Thursday 11:00 – 17:00

 Saturday 11:00 – 17:00